icatproject/topcat/yo/README.txt

 ## Development Build

 Before committing code, make sure you perform a "grunt build" and test the build using "grunt serve:dist".
-This is to ensure the application still works after minification as the build is the one that will be deployed!!!!
+This is to ensure the application still works after minification.